mediadrop/mediadrop/doc/glossary.rst

         See :class:`mediacore.model.media.Media` for the definition in code.

     slug
-        A unique, search-engine-friendly identifer for an item.
+        A unique, search-engine-friendly identifier for an item.
 It is made up of purely alphanumeric characters and hyphens.

     status